 Whether you want to install a security camera in a business or a home, you might be wondering about whether security cameras are allowed in bathrooms.
 Bathrooms can be access points to the outdoors, and crime can happen in bathrooms for businesses.
 Bathrooms are even one of the most dangerous rooms of your home.
 Here are three important facts that you need to know.

-1. Bathrooms Aren’t Allowed in Areas Where People Expect Privacy
+1. Cameras Aren’t Allowed in Areas Where People Expect Privacy

 If there’s an expectation of privacy in an area, then you can’t have a camera.
 That includes things like commercial bathrooms and changing rooms.
 But it can be a gray area, as well; what about a bedroom?
 Certainly the homeowner has an expectation of privacy in the bathroom, but other people, such as nannies or house cleaners, might not.